n4demo/learn-helm-to-deploy-to-AKS/README.md

 ls example-app
 ```

-6. Open the AZ CLI editor and review the files.
-Note how the typical Kubernetes yaml files exist in the templates directory but have variables instead of hardcoded values.
+6. Open the AZ CLI Editor and review the files.
+Note how typical Kubernetes yaml files exist in the templates directory but have variables instead of hardcoded values.

 7. What does nindent 4 mean?

-8. To see and test how Helm merges the manifest files within the templates folder with  values from the values file - run: Helm template and review the trace output.
+8. To see and test how Helm merges the manifest files within the templates folder with  values from the values file by running: helm template [NAME] [CHART] [flags] and review the trace output.

 ```
-helm template example-app example-app --namespace=example-app --create-namespace
+helm template my-example-app example-app --namespace=example-app --create-namespace
 ```

 9. Now let's deploy this application to our Kubernetes cluster: helm install [NAME] [CHART] [flags].

 ```
-helm install example-app example-app --namespace=example-app --create-namespace
+helm install my-example-app example-app --namespace=example-app --create-namespace
 ```

 10. You should see something like this.
 Assumes kubectl has access to a cluster

 ```
 nigel@Azure:~/helm-training$ helm install example-app example-app --namespace=example-app --create-namespace
-NAME: example-app
+NAME: my-example-app
 LAST DEPLOYED: Mon Mar 14 16:22:55 2022
 NAMESPACE: example-app
 STATUS: deployed